almossawi/badarguments/extras/content/posts/main/index.md

 **Enemy combatant**.
 We call someone an enemy combatant or a guerrilla fighter or an insurgent or an agitator or a rebel or a militia fighter or&mdash;on the flip side a member of the resistance or a commando&mdash;based on whether or not that person's interests match ours.

+**Indian country**.
+We call a hostile, dangerous territory "Indian country" to bring to mind the image of lawless, bare-chested American Indian men and women on horseback.

 **Radical**.
 We call someone a radical to create associations with instability and absolutist, impractical, dangerous, idealist thinking.
 For that reason, a person's mere existence may be cause for being called a radical.
 As a wise rabbit once said of his fellow rabbits, often described as radicals for demanding basic mammal rights

 "The Badger Kingdom's problem is us.
 We're her problem.
 The only reason she has a problem is she doesn't want us here.
 And every time you look at yourself, you represent a mammal who poses such a serious problem for the Badger Kingdom because you're not wanted.
 Once you face this as a fact, then you can start plotting a course that will make you appear intelligent, instead of unintelligent."